-One of the rare cities that has managed to retain its blue collar and artistic pedigrees.
-It is home to major Toyota and Mitsubishi auto plants as well as traditional Japanese theater, cuisine and craft work dating back to medieval times.
+One of the rare cities that has managed to retain its blue-collar and artistic pedigrees.
+It is home to major Toyota and Mitsubishi auto plants as well as traditional Japanese theater, cuisine, and craftwork dating back to medieval times.
 All under the magnificent watch of the fabulous 17th century Nagoya Castle.
-Even the modern manufacturing systems are based on the old Japanese principle of Monozukuri which Toyota defines as “manufacturing which is in harmony with nature and that is value adding for the society… the older sister of sustainable manufacturing.”
+Even the modern manufacturing systems are based on the old Japanese principle of Monozukuri which Toyota defines as “manufacturing which is in harmony with nature and that is value-adding for the society… the older sister of sustainable manufacturing.”
 Also unlike many others on the list, Nagoya can claim a design specialty.
-An army of engineers advance robot technology as well as a sector that discovers and designs new materials.
+An army of engineers advances robot technology as well as a sector that discovers and designs new materials.
 UNESCO lauds its combination of tradition and the philosophy of Humanism with advanced technology.

 2. Seoul, South Korea

 The economy of South Korea is an aggressively powerful export machine barging into giant-dominated sectors like cars and cellphones.
 Seoul, the dynamic capital, is home to three-quarters of the country’s designers.
-Seoul’s design sector is heavy on IT related products now honing fashion and digital home appliance design.
-City government policy acts as a facilitator linking design companies with its thriving industrial base.
-Dongdaemun Design Plaza is like a modern Silicon Valley of design and creative expertise that not only serves as an incubator for innovation, but transformed one of the city’s oldest, most historic districts.
+Seoul’s design sector is heavy on IT-related products now honing fashion and digital home appliance design.
+City government policy acts as a facilitator linking design companies with their thriving industrial base.
+Dongdaemun Design Plaza is like a modern Silicon Valley of design and creative expertise that not only serves as an incubator for innovation but transformed one of the city’s oldest, most historic districts.

 1. Beijing, China